EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 # Message Processing # {#mess-processing}

 Each multicast request message and unicast response message is protected and processed as specified in {{I-D.ietf-core-object-security}}, with the modifications described in the following sections.
 Furthermore, error handling and processing of invalid messages are performed according to the same principles adopted in {{I-D.ietf-core-object-security}}.
-In particular, a receiver endpoint MUST stop processing and reject any message which is malformed and does not follow the specified format.
+In particular, a receiver endpoint MUST stop processing and reject any message which is malformed and does not follow the format specified in {{sec-cose-object}}.

 ## Protecting the Request ## {#ssec-protect-request}